push-protocol/push-website/blog/2024-07-11-interoperable-communications-moving-across-an-open-web-with-push/index.md

 Traditionally, Data Availability (DA) ensures that the data needed to validate a block is accessible to the majority of network participants.
 However, in the context of interoperable communications within Web3, we need a broader concept: “**Communication DA”**.

 **What's the problem?**
 From an end user's perspective, app notifications and other forms of read-write communications (messaging, groupchats, videocalls) should be accessible regardless of the platform, service, hardware and underlying chain they use.
-Previously**, there was no standardized middleware mechanism** to link communication across platforms and chains.
+Previously, there was no standardized middleware mechanism to link communication across platforms and chains.

 Push solves this problem.
 Being an open network, Push enables any frontend, service, or backend to securely tap into the Push network and extract the necessary communication payloads in a platform-agnostic manner.